fundukk/job-application-tracker/ll.md

 - Every time a row is “deleted” or replaced, its old contents are copied into Trash (newest at the top).

-** This is useful if you accidentally removed the wrong job and want to restore it manually. **
+<b> This is useful if you accidentally removed the wrong job and want to restore it manually. </b>

 ### 📥 What Gets Saved in the Sheet